 Carbon-14, an unstable and weakly radioactive isotope of carbon, enters the carbon cycle from its continual formation in the upper atmosphere.
 As a result, since living or recently living things are part of the carbon cycle, they will have a known amount of Carbon-14.
 This radioisotope decays over time, and petroleum and its derivatives are too old such that they will not contain any Carbon-14.
 Therefore measuring Carbon-14 content gives a clear indication of the natural (biobased) content of a material like curcumin.

 ISO 17025-accredited Beta Analytic provides high-quality and fast natural product source testing using Carbon-14 analysis according to two standards – ASTM D6866 or ISO 16620-2, which reports biobased carbon content as a fraction of total carbon (TC) or total organic carbon (TOC).
-Results are reported in 5-7 business days and can be accessed online 24/7 including QA reports and sample photos.
+Results are reported in 7 business days or less and can be accessed online 24/7 including QA reports and sample photos.
 A priority service is available for results required in 4 business days or less.
 For inquiries, please use Beta Analytic’s contact form.

 Business Wire.
 Global Curcumin Market – Forecast to 2023 – Increased Research Focus to Enhance Curcumin Bioavailability Drives Market Growth – Research and Markets.
 June 2017 (accessed August 2017).